telerik/blazor-docs/_contentTemplates/common/get-started.md

         </TelerikRootComponent>

-1. Open the main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project), and add the following as the *first line* in the file:
+1. Open the main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project), and add `@layout TelerikLayout` as the *first line* in the file:

         @layout TelerikLayout
+        @inherits LayoutComponentBase

-        @* more code will be present here depending on your project *@
+        @* @Body and other code will be present here depending on your project *@
 #end